projectatomic/atomic-site/source/blog/2016-03-09-introducing-atomic-devmode.html.md

 increasing it would make it easier for people to select a different boot entry, it would also increase the boot up time for every other regular use case.
 If you miss it the first time, simply restart and try again!
-If you're using virt-mamanger, selecting "enable boot menu" will give you a couple seconds extra time.
+If you're using virt-mamanger, selecting "Enable boot menu" in the machine's boot options will give you a couple seconds extra time.

 When booted in Developer Mode, cloud-init will be provided with a local